 The subject site currently includes undeveloped land.
 The applicant seeks an amendment to the Future Land Use Map series (FLUMs) of the Future Land Use Element (FLUE) of the 2045 Comprehensive Plan from Agriculture (AGR) and Public Buildings and Facilities (PBF) in the Suburban Development Area to Light Industrial (LI) to allow for industrial uses.
-The companion rezoning is not required for the transmittal review of this large scale land use amendment and will be submitted with the adoption round of the amendment.
+The companion rezoning is filed concurrently with this application and proposes a change from Industrial Light (IL), Public Buildings and Facilities-2 (PBF-2), and Public Buildings and Facilities-3 (PBF-3) to Planned Unit Development (PUD) with Ordinance 2024-717.
+The rezoning includes a larger area than the land use amendment site.